MasterBin-IIAU/AlphaRefine/README.md

 # Alpha-Refine
 This is the official implementation of [Alpha-Refine: Boosting Tracking Performance by Precise Bounding Box Estimation ](https://arxiv.org/abs/2012.06815)

+A more detailed document is on its way.
 ![Architecture](doc/asset/AR-Architecture.png)
 ## Getting Start